keepsimple1/libaes/README.md

 - Safe Rust code only.
 - Minimal: no dependencies.

-In this version, this library supports 128-bit and 256-bit keys with CBC mode only.
+Currently, this library supports 128-bit, 192-bit and 256-bit keys with CBC mode only.
 Automatic padding is included.

 ## Examples